arenaoftitans/arena-of-titans/README.rst

 - Wrap your code in 100 characters to ease reading.
 - Use spaces, not tabs.
-- For javascript, JSON and HTML, use 4 spaces to indent and 8 for continuation indentation.
+- Use 4 spaces to indent and 8 for continuation indentation.
 It is intended to avoid lines starting far at in the right.

 Commit
 ------